-Step 2: Keep your lawn well manicured.
-Tall overgrown grass, bushes, and trees produce great living environments for mosquitoes.
+Step 2: Keep your lawn well-manicured.
+Tall overgrown grass, bushes and trees produce great living environments for mosquitoes.
 They enjoy shade, decomposing leaves and the moisture retention of the tall grasses.
 A well-kept yard will not provide the best habitat for breeding these biting invaders.

 Step 3: Treat your lawn and bushes with an insecticide.
 This will need to be done every month or so, depending upon how much rain your area may get.
 The more rain, the more likely it is that the product is being washed away.
 If you are planning on having an outdoor party, be sure to treat your lawn at least two days in advance.
-Consider Malathion 50% E.C. by Southern Ag.

 Step 4: Put your feet up and enjoy your mosquito-free space.
 To recap, the best way to enjoy a mosquito-free summer is to make your home as uninviting as possible to them.
 Remove all standing water, clean your gutters regularly and keep a well-maintained yard.
 If they do still make some untimely visits, treat with an insecticide or employ a bio-friendly alternative.